jbequ5/Enigma-Machine-Miner/README.md

 # Enigma Machine – Agentic Miner Starter Kit for SN63

-**The easiest way to build a winning miner for Enigma.**
-Anyone posts capital and an “impossible” problem.
-Miners solve it in ≤4 hours on a single H200 GPU.

 **Powered by Arbos + real GitHub tools + Bittensor compute subnets.**
 Everything is 100% optional and fully customizable via one file.